Moustafa29/Android-App/README.md

 # Android-App
-A Food ordering app  using android studio written and Designed by JAVA and XML.
+A Food ordering app  using android studio written and Designed by JAVA and XML in  android Studio.